America · Boutique

 A country lived in layers

-Mexico is one of the few countries in the world where ancient civilisation, colonial heritage and contemporary culture coexist without asking permission.
+M exico is one of the few countries in the world where ancient civilisation, colonial heritage and contemporary culture coexist without asking permission.
 In the same week you can walk a pyramid built before Rome, sleep in a viceregal stone hacienda, dine in one of the finest restaurants on the planet and swim in a sacred cenote of the Maya world.
-It is a destination of authorship: it is not solved with a fixed package, it is curated with judgement.
+It is a destination of authorship, curated with judgement rather than solved with a fixed package.
 The right order of destinations, the right season, the hotels that open doors and a guide who comes from the community.
 Done this way, Mexico delivers the richest, most flavourful and most human journey on the continent.

 Regions